x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 ### Enable hybrid Modern Authentication

-1. If you have not enabled hybrid Modern Authentication, then review and implement the prerequisites outlined in [Hybrid Modern Authentication overview and prerequisites for using it with on-premises Skype for Business and Exchange servers](https://support.office.com/article/ef753b32-7251-4c9e-b442-1a5aec14e58d?).
-Once the prerequesites are complete, implement the steps outlined in [How to configure Exchange Server on-premises to use hybrid Modern Authentication](https://support.office.com/article/cef3044d-d4cb-4586-8e82-ee97bd3b14ad?).
+1. If you haven't enabled hybrid Modern Authentication, review the prerequisites as outlined in [Hybrid Modern Authentication overview and prerequisites for using it with on-premises Skype for Business and Exchange servers](https://support.office.com/article/ef753b32-7251-4c9e-b442-1a5aec14e58d?).
+After you've completed the prereqsuisites, do the steps in [How to configure Exchange Server on-premises to use hybrid Modern Authentication](https://support.office.com/article/cef3044d-d4cb-4586-8e82-ee97bd3b14ad?).

 2. Create an Exchange on-premises device access allow rule to allow Exchange Online to connect to your on-premises environment using the ActiveSync protocol: